yoctoproject/vscode-bitbake/TROUBLESHOOTING.md

 If this problem gets too annoying, consider activating the `bitbake.disableEmbeddedLanguagesFiles` setting.

+# files.trimTrailingWhitespace does not work on Python and Shell files
+When the extension is activated, `files.trimTrailingWhiteSpace` is deactivated for Python and Shell documents because this option interferes with the handling of Python and Shell code in BitBake documents.

+In the background, some Python and Shell documents are made in order to handle Python and Shell languages in BitBake files.
+These documents contain a lot of trailing whitespaces.
+If `files.trimTrailingWhiteSpace` is activated, it will trim the whitespaces into these files, making it hard to map the positions between the generated files and the original BitBake file.

 ### BrokenPipeError on BitBake commands

 If you are using a `bitbake.commandWrapper` that relies on docker containers, you may encounter the following errors: